sous-chefs/nginx/README.md

 The following cookbooks are direct dependencies because they're used for common "default" functionality.

 - `ohai` for setting up the ohai plugin
-- `zypper` for setting up the nginx.org repository on Suse platforms

 ### Platforms